puneetchopra2022/Docker/README.md

 - #docker save <imagename>    >   <imagename>.tar    - command to save the image into tar to export to a different system
 - #docker load -i < imagename.tar                  - command to extract an image from tar
 - Concept of docker layer: Each instruction belongs to a single layer, the container top layer is a writable layer, and every container uses the same image until the write has been made on the container.
-- #docker run -dt -P <nameof image >  -  this command all expose of port on random publish ports
+- #docker run -dt -P <nameofimage >  -  this command all expose of port on random publish ports

 **Networking**